sbabcoc/Selenium-Foundation/docs/TargetPlatformFeature.md

 ### Acquiring the Current Test

-Given the intentionally generic nature of the `Target Platform` feature, no direct reference to the method for which platform activation is being performed.
+Given the intentionally generic nature of the `Target Platform` feature, no direct reference is provided to the method for which platform activation is being performed.
 However, this is easily acquired:

 ```java
 ...